Solar energy from the sun is about a 1000 W/m2 at the top of the Earth’s atmosphere. How can we capture that energy?

 What if you made the frames tall enough so they were taller than the weeds?
 Then: no need to mow at all!
 Balancing against this is that the frames now require more steel, which increases the install cost.

-Engineering doesn’t always choose the most efficient or technically “best” solution always.
-We take into account the entire project, from design time and cost, to construction, to maintenance over the life of the operational life.
+Engineering designers don’t always choose the most efficient or “best” techical solution.
+We take into account the entire project, from design time and cost, to construction, to maintenance over the system’s operational life.
 Money and time are always part of our “calculations”.

 What is best depends LOTS on the specific details of the situation and the needs or reasons for the project in the first place.